 Fear of Future Changes

-Developers try to prepare for everything.
+Developers often try to prepare for every possible scenario.

 Misunderstanding Best Practices